-Your new Seraph incorporates a Caster Block Design that allows you to adjust the caster on both sides of the chassis.
-Each caster block is marked on the top to allow you to infinitely adjust your caster.
-If you remove the top pin from the frame, you can rotate the caster block around the center pin to adjust the caster.
-This gives you the ability to set your caster to any degree you desire but you will lose some accuracy over using the dual pin design.
+Your new Triton incorporates a Caster Block Design that allows you to adjust the caster and lead on both sides of the chassis.
+Each caster block is marked on the top to allow you to infinitely adjust your caster setting.
+Triton caster blocks are designed using only one pin, so the caster blocks are ready to adjust if need be.
+To do so rotate the caster block on the pin to adjust the caster.
+This gives you the ability to set your caster to any degree you desire.
+Please note, the caster has been pre-set on your Triton chassis to 13° on the RF and 10° on the LF.
+This is the recommended caster setting for the Triton chassis.